February 7, 2025Comment(416)

 In terms of product developments, industry reports divulged that Apple's forthcoming foldable phone is set to feature a full steel casing with two batteries, expected to launch in the third quarter of 2026.

-Finally, all eyes are now on Apple’s impending earnings report, scheduled for release after the U.S
+Finally, all eyes are now on Apple’s impending earnings report, scheduled for release after the U.S. market closes next Thursday, January 30.
+Investors and analysts alike are eager to glean insights into the company's financial health amid these tumultuous market conditions.

 Error message